 MIDDLE SCHOOL HISTORY/SOCIAL STUDIES

-The middle school social studies curriculum is designed to help young people develop the ability to make informed and reasoned decisions for the public good as citizens of a culturally diverse, democratic society.
+The middle school social studies experience is designed to help young people develop the ability to make informed and reasoned decisions for the public good as citizens of a culturally diverse, democratic society.
 Through the exploration and study of historical events, as well as significant themes and ideas throughout history, students gain the information and tools necessary to become critical and informed thinkers about their world.
-Throughout the three courses, middle school students are taught basic research skills, mapping skills, essay writing, how to make a formal presentation, note-taking, and the art of meaningful discussion and debate.
+Throughout the courses, middle school students are taught basic research skills, mapping skills, essay writing, how to make a formal presentation, note-taking, and the art of meaningful discussion and debate.

 MIDDLE SCHOOL LANGUAGE

 The courses and experiences in the Spanish department are designed to develop not only language fluency but also an appreciation for the diversity found in the cultures of Spanish speaking countries.
 By the second semester of sixth grade, students will be in an immersion learning environment, which continues throughout their Spanish education.
 The department places an emphasis on the development and expression of all modalities of language acquisition.